atlassian/jira-performance-tests/docs/tests/APP.md

 ## AWS Account

 JPT uses AWS to provision Jira instances.
 See the Architecture section for more details.
 We estimate it should cost around 5$ (**incomplete** real data) to run a test.
+Each performance test automatically cleans up AWS resources after obtaining performance results.
+In cases when a test was abruptly terminated, run `./mvnw -f reference-jira-app-performance-tests/pom.xml test -DskipTests exec:java@clean-all-expired` from the `examples/ref-app` directory.
+If you run tests frequently, we recommend running this housekeeping tests periodically, e.g. every 30 minutes.

 ## Architecture